 Who is actually managing my portfolio on a day-to-day basis?

-Portfolio monitoring is done by our software Recommendations Engine and human investment team.
-If the Recommendation Engine proposes adjustments to the portfolio of a particular client, they are reviewed by our investment team before being executed.
+Portfolio monitoring is done in combination by our software Recommendations Engine and human investment team.

 Will I be given a preview of my initial rebalance trades?
 What about subsequent rebalance trades?

 Because the initial rebalance can significantly change your portfolio, we send a preview email two days in advance.
 The email provides details on the improvements we intend for your portfolio, allowing you access to our list of prospective trades.